 FENS currently represents 43 European neuroscience societies with 22,000 member scientists from 33 European countries.

 Any neuroscience society in Europe can apply to become a FENS Member and benefit from its services.
 Contact FENS Office (email@example.com) to start the application procedure.

 Are you not yet a member of your national society?
 Then, please click the 'join FENS' button at the top of this page, enter your details and an application will be sent to your preferred Society and therefore also to FENS.

 The many advantages of FENS’ membership include:

 FENS associate member benefits

 As of 1st January 2019, members of associate member societies* will no longer be eligible to register at reduced member rates for FENS-organised scientific meetings and training activities.
 The possibility to apply for grants and stipends as well as privileged access to the European Journal of Neuroscience (EJN) will however remain.

 If you are a member of an associate society and you have further questions concerning your member benefits, please do not hesitate to contact the FENS office

-*Armenian Neuroscience Society, Ukrainian Society for Neuroscience, European Confederation of Neuropathological Societies (Euro-CNS), European Molecular and Cellular Cognition Society (EMCCS) and Federation of European Physiological Societies (FEPS).
+*Armenian Neuroscience Society, European Confederation of Neuropathological Societies (Euro-CNS), European Molecular and Cellular Cognition Society (EMCCS) and Federation of European Physiological Societies (FEPS).